 What is business adaptability?

-Business adaptability refers to a company’s ability to quickly respond to market changes, trends, industry shifts, and economic disruptions by adjusting operations to fit the new normal.
-This requires businesses to hone a specific set of skills, consisting of:
+Business adaptability refers to a company’s ability to quickly respond to market changes, trends, industry shifts, economic disruptions, and other business challenges by adjusting operations to fit the new normal.
+This requires businesses to hone a specific set of skills, including:

 - Agility: Rapidly reacting to changes in the market environment while keeping long-term goals in mind